 We may seek to obtain a line of credit in an effort to provide for a ready source of liquidity for any business purpose, including to fund repurchases of shares of our common stock in the event that repurchase requests exceed our operating cash flow and net proceeds from our continuous offering.
 There can be no assurances that we will be able to obtain a line of credit on financially reasonable terms.
-In addition, we may not be able to obtain a line of credit of an appropriate size for our business until such time as we have a substantial portfolio, or at all.
+In addition, we may not be able to obtain a line of credit to fund repurchases of shares of our common stock, our financial portfolio, or at all.
 If we borrow under a line of credit to fund repurchases of shares of our common stock, our financial leverage will increase and may exceed our target leverage ratio.
 Our leverage may remain at the higher level until we receive additional net proceeds from our continuous offering or generate sufficient operating cash flow or proceeds from asset sales to repay outstanding indebtedness.
 We may utilize a line of credit for the benefit of Other Starwood Accounts which may invest alongside us in one or more investments.
 In such circumstances, we generally intend to disclose such arrangements as part of our reporting and enter into arrangements to cause any